The Drift Roses

 *Scroll below to see a review of each Drift Rose variety

 Over the past three years, I have planted every variety of Drift Rose in my landscape here in mid-Georgia.
 All are performing exceptionally well, even throughout the longest and hottest summer on record we experienced last year.
 I've seen no serious pest or disease problems.
-Even the deer seem to leave them alone!

-Drift Roses come from the introducers of The Knock Out Family of Roses.
-Like The Knock Outs, Drift Roses are repeat-bloomers that are tough, disease resistant, winter and summer hardy and virtually maintenance-free.
+Drift Roses are repeat-bloomers that are tough, disease resistant, winter and summer hardy and virtually maintenance-free.
 They are a cross between full-size groundcover roses and miniature roses.
 From the former they kept toughness, disease resistance and winter hardiness.
 From the miniatures, they inherited their well-managed size and repeat-blooming nature.
 They are winter hardy to zone 4 and thrive all the way down to zone 11!

 The low, spreading and/or mounding habit of Drift Roses makes them the perfect choice for smaller spaces.
 I've used them in many applications: to brighten up borders, fill in empty spaces, along walkways or paths, and to spread delicately around larger established plants throughout my landscape.
 I've tucked them in throughout the landscape to provide season-long color.